 Private investors and equity firms are also a source of financing for new or existing small businesses.
 These companies will provide the necessary capital for equity in your business.
 This means that they become partial owners of the business.
 These agreements are typically based off of the current or estimated value of the business.
 If a new business is being proposed, an airtight business plan will be required.
 The companies that provide this type of financing are typically comprised of high profile seasoned executives.
 They’ll want to ensure that they’re making a smart decision in not only investing in your business but you as well.
 If they’re not confident that you’ll be able to succeed, chances are they won’t put any money on the table.
 Also, an attorney is a necessity when entering into these types of agreements.
 They can also negotiate on your behalf to get you a better deal.
 This type of loan is best suited for those who may have had financial difficulties, however, have a high aptitude for success.

 Merchant credit advances and invoice factoring have become popular in recent years.
-With these small business loans, the funding is based on an existing company’s receivables.
+With these business loans, the funding is based on an existing company’s receivables.
 Since the turnaround time is quick and the underwriting process is nearly negligible, the convenience factor is beneficial.
-These small business loans do come with a heftier price tag than other types of financing.
+The best small business loans do come with a heftier price tag than other types of financing.
 However, in an emergency or unexpected event, the benefit may outweigh the cost.
 If the business owner has time to go through the underwriting process, a business line of credit is an alternative that typically costs less.

-After you’ve decided on a small business loan:
+After you’ve decided on the best business loan: